Chisato Sasada, a competitor in the FWT Qualifier, conveys the allure of freeride through photos and writing.

 As a skier, I often find myself wondering how someone can fly off such a huge cliff on a snowboard and endure such a rough landing, or how someone can perform tricks from such a takeoff position

-And above all, I am repeatedly amazed by the number of airs and tricks that can be performed by making effective use of the terrain, which is far more detailed than that of skiing
+And above all, I am repeatedly amazed by the number of airs and tricks that make effective use of the terrain, which is far more detailed than that of skiing

 Therefore, sometimes there are more airs in a single run in snowboarding than in skiing.
 Enjoying these differences is how I enjoy the snowboarding category